sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 heavy CPU processes like games.
 - While installing, choose only Core Engine to start at logon.
 GUI is not necessary.
 - (Optional)
-  - After Installing, with Process Lasso GUI opened, open YOUR_GAME, in the GUI Right Click YOUR_GAME.exe and choose Set Priority Always to High and I/O Priority to Always to High.
+  - After Installing, with Process Lasso GUI opened, open YOUR_GAME, in the GUI Right Click YOUR_GAME.exe and choose Set Priority Always to High, I/O Priority to Always to High and CPU Affinity Uncheck Core 0 in Always.
   - Set Application Power Profile to Ultimate Performance scheme.
 Exclude from ProBalance.
 Induce Performance Mode.
 Go to More > Disable IdleSaver.
 CPU Limiter > When CPU is 98% > Reduce by this Many Cores 1 > For a period of 1 > Add Rule
 - Done